alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 [Learn more about K3sup Pro](https://github.com/alexellis/k3sup?tab=readme-ov-file#k3sup-pro)

-## Everything you get as a GitHub Sponsor
+## Everything you get for the price of a coffee

-> "I am so damn exited to try this, ever since you first mentioned it."
->
 > "Oh, I expected it to be free."

-We run a business and pay salaries to staff.
-OpenFaaS taught me that we can't work for free, it's not sustainable, and are not a charity (despite me still maintaining various OSS tools).
-But instead, I'm giving you just about as much value as possible for the cost of a coffee per week.
+OpenFaaS was one of the first projects I built, and it was open-source from the start.
+Many people remember me for that.
+But those were different times, and now we need to fund salaries to enable full-time R&D and support.

-In a way, this is a good thing - there are so many free tools out there.
-Here, we self-select the people who really want to use the software and want to join a community of self-hosters, home-labbers, and cloud native developers.
+In a way this reaction is a good thing - there are so many free tools available for to you.
+With Slicer Home Edition, we self-select the people who really want to use the software and want to join a community of self-hosters, home-labbers, and cloud native developers.

 At some point in the future, we may move Slicer Home Edition to a "Once" model, pay once and use it forever.

 If you're already a sponsor, you get all of the below to play with as much as you like for free.
 So long as it's not used at or for your work/business/dayjob.

+Included for 25 USD / mo is:

 * [Slicer Home Edition](https://blog.alexellis.io/slicer-bare-metal-preview/) - for developers and homelabs - slicer up bare metal into lightweight microVMs
 * [K3sup Pro](https://github.com/alexellis/k3sup) - plan and apply K3s installations, with a terraform style approach - run in parallel